superlinked/VectorHub/docs/use_cases/retrieval_augmented_generation_eval_qdrant_ragas.md

 df.head(10)
 ```

-This method provides us with a reasonable baseline question-context-ground_truth set, which can be used to generate responses from our RAG pipeline for evaluation.
-RAGAS generates this set with less effort than T5 and OpenAI along with the fact that it takes the variety of characteristics such as *reasoning, conditioning and multi-context* in account when creation evaluation dataset (read more [here](https://docs.ragas.io/en/latest/concepts/testset_generation.html#how-does-ragas-differ-in-test-data-generation)).
+This method generates a baseline question-context-ground_truth set more easily than T5 or OpenAI.
+Also, by systemically creating and including questions that test the model's reasoning, conditioning, multiple contexts, etc., RAGAS provides a more comprehensive evaluation of your RAG pipeline than T5 or OpenAI.

 ![../assets/use_cases/retrieval_augmented_generation_eval_qdrant_ragas/ragas_baseline_eval_dataset_preview.png](../assets/use_cases/retrieval_augmented_generation_eval_qdrant_ragas/ragas_baseline_eval_dataset_preview.png)